Joe Biden and Kamala Harris greet Hindus on Navratri

-Democratic presidential nominee Joe Biden and his running mate Kamala Harris on Saturday extended greetings to Hindu community in the US on Navratri and wished for victory of good over evil once again.
+Democratic presidential candidate Joe Biden and his running mate Kamala Harris on Saturday greeted Hindus on the occasion of beginning of Navratri festival and wished for victory of good over evil once again.

 "As the Hindu festival of Navratri begins, Jill and I send our best wishes to all those celebrating in the US and around the world.
 May good once again triumph over evil — and usher in new beginnings and opportunity for all," Biden tweeted on Saturday.